ventrebleu/hideShowPassword/README.md

     // element here.
 Useful for custom styles.
     wrapperClass: 'hideShowPassword-wrapper',

+    // Tag to use for the wrapper element.
+    wrapperTagName: 'div',

     // Class name for the inner toggle.
     toggleClass: 'hideShowPassword-toggle',

+    // Tag to use for the toggle element.
+Defaults to button for
+    // easy-peasy keyboard accessibility.
+    toggleTagName: 'button',

+    // Tab index for the toggle, also for keyboard accessibility.
+    // Defaults to 0, which means it will respect the element's
+    // position in the document.
+    toggleTabIndex: 0,

     // The states object includes settings specific to the "shown"
     // or "hidden" states of the input field.